depressed-pho/mcpe-neutralism-addon/README.md

 In addition to that,
 * Adult cows become hostile once you attack them.
 You can't leash angry cows of course.
-* Adult pigs and rabbits become hostile too.
+* Adult pigs, rabbits, and skeleton horses become hostile too.
 * The same goes for untamed donkeys, horses, and mules.
 Also you can't tame them when they're angered.